Kalle Rovanperä seen performing during the World Rally Championship Chile in Conception, Chile on September 26, 2024.

 The WRC support series

-As well as the main championship, a WRC rally incorporates several support competitions that act as a proving ground for talent looking for a seat in the premier championship.
+As well as the main championship, a WRC rally incorporates several support classes that act as a proving ground for talent looking for a seat in the premier championship.

-WRC2: The Rally2-spec cars are the equivalent of the R5 cars with competitive cars like the Ford Fiesta, Skoda Fabia R5 and Citroen C3, Toyota GR Yaris and Hyundai i20 N. Crews can enter up to seven rallies in the season with the best six results counting toward their championship.
-Limiting the number of rounds keeps costs down and creates more opportunities for drivers: in 2024, there are 50 crews competing in WRC2oring points from five.
+WRC2: The Rally2-spec cars are the equivalent of the R5 cars, with competitive cars like the Ford Fiesta, Skoda Fabia R5 and Citroen C3, Toyota GR Yaris and Hyundai i20 N. Crews can enter up to seven rallies in the season with the best six results counting toward their championship.
+Limiting the number of rounds keeps costs down and creates more opportunities for drivers: in 2024, there were 50 crews competing in WRC2.

 Junior WRC: This is where the future drivers of the WRC hone their skills at the major rallies in the championship and alongside the top crews and teams.
 Graduates include Sébastien Ogier, Elfyn Evans and Thierry Neuville.
-In this case, Junior is a pretty broad term as drivers up to 30 years old are eligible.
+In this case, Junior is a pretty broad term, as drivers up to 30 years old are eligible to compete.
 To keep costs down, they drive the same Fiesta Rally3s models used in WRC3.
-The championship crew wins free entry to compete in WRC2 at four European WRC rounds at the wheel of a Ford Fiesta Rally2 prepared by M-Sport.
+The championship-winning crew wins free entry to compete in WRC2 at four European WRC rounds at the wheel of a Ford Fiesta Rally2 prepared by M-Sport.

 Part of this story